Ericdmch/Voron_Vitalis/README.md

 2. **Calibrate the Printer**: Run the calibration procedure to ensure accurate prints.
 3. **Start Printing**: Use the appropriate G-code for your bio-printing task, ensuring the proper climate control settings are enabled.
 4. **Post-Print**: Sterilize the build plate and nozzle after each print to maintain a clean printing environment.

-## Troubleshooting

-- **Inconsistent Print Quality**: Recalibrate the nozzle and ensure the material is flowing smoothly without clogs.
-- **Temperature Fluctuations**: Check the climate control system to make sure the set temperature and humidity levels are maintained.
-- **Sterilization Issues**: Verify that the sterilization process is complete and that all surfaces have been properly cleaned.

 ## License